-The problem is that the answer to an ethical question may differ depending on which ethical framework is applied.
-For this reason, taking complex and abstract ethical frameworks and applying them to the decision making processes of company directors can lead to unresolvable arguments in boardrooms, restaurants, shareholders meetings, scholarly journals and, of course, the media.
-Milton Friedman proposed a guiding principle for business ethics in a New York Times article, provocatively titled: “The social responsibility of business is to increase its profits” (Friedman 1970):1.
+The answer to an ethical question may differ depending on which ethical framework is used.
+For this reason, taking complex and abstract ethical frameworks and applying them to the decision-making processes of company directors can lead to unresolvable arguments in boardrooms, restaurants, shareholders meetings, scholarly journals and, of course, the media.
+Milton Friedman proposed a guiding principle for business ethics in a New York Times article, provocatively titled: “The social responsibility of business is to increase its profits”:1

 … there is one and only one social responsibility of business to use its resources and engage in activities designed to increase its profits so long as it stays in the rules of the game, which is to say, engages in open and free competition, without deception or fraud.

 This statement raises the question of whether directors can act in any way to increase profits.
 Although Friedman is clear that directors as agents of the business have to play within the rules of the game, this still leaves room for unethical behaviour.
 Does this mean that directors can act in any way to increase profits?

-A further question raised by his article is whether corporations should engage in socially responsible activities.In this essay Friedman’s view is discussed and contrasted with the socio-economic view of Corporate Social Responsibility.
+A further question raised by his article is whether corporations should engage in socially responsible activities.In this essay, Friedman’s view is discussed and contrasted with the socio-economic view of Corporate Social Responsibility.
 It will be argued that directors cannot act in any way to increase profits and that corporations should engage in socially responsible activities as it can be shown that they at least have an indirect positive effect on organisational performance.

-Friedman argued for a direct form of capitalism and against any activity that distorts economic freedom (Hammond 2003).
-Socially responsible activities con-ducted by a corporation are, according to Friedman, distorting economic freedom because shareholders are not able to decide how their money will be spent.
+Friedman argued for a direct form of capitalism and against any activity that distorts economic freedom.2 Socially responsible activities conducted by a corporation are, according to Friedman, distorting economic freedom because shareholders are not able to decide how their money will be spent.
 Friedman thus argues that corporations should focus on those activities that are causally related to company profit, effectively excluding charitable activities that do not directly generate revenue:3

 … [there] has been the claim that business should contribute to support charitable activities and especially to universities.
 Such giving by corporations is an inappropriate use of corporate funds in a free-enterprise society.